-This is a great toolbox if you like to keep your tools well organized and also want a lockable box.
+This is a great toolbox particularly if you are after a lockable toolbox.

 Yaheetech Tool Box Trolley with 799 Pcs Review

-The Yaheetech Tool Box Trolley is a great option because, it easy to transport, comes with tools and is sturdily made.
+The Yaheetech Tool Box Trolley is a great option because it’s easy to transport, comes with a toolset and is sturdily made.

-This option is designed like a suitcase.
-It has sturdy castors and a telescopic handle which makes it easy to transport to and from your location.
+This mobile toolbox is designed like a suitcase.
+It has sturdy castors and a telescopic handle which makes it easy to transport.
 The case is constructed from carbon steel making it strong and durable.

-The tool box comes with a huge range of tools which is great if you are just starting out on your DIY adventures or need an upgrade on old and broken tools.
-The tools are of reasonable quality for general purpose jobs.
-Everything fits neatly into place in the tool box keeping you organized.
-The kit does contain 799 piece but these are not all tools, it counts every screw box and cable tie!
-However, there is still a great range of tools and the set will provide you with pretty much everything you need for jobs around the home and garden.
+The metal tool box comes with a huge range of tools which is great if you are just starting out on your DIY adventures or need an upgrade on old and broken tools.
+The tools are of reasonable quality for general purpose jobs and everything fits neatly into place in the mobile toolbox.
+The tool kit does contain 799 piece but these are not all tools – every screw box and cable tie is counted!
+However, there is still a great range of tools and the toolset will provide you with pretty much everything you need for jobs around the home and garden.

-This is a great option if you want new tools and a tool box that is organized and easy to transport.
+This is a great option if you want new tools in a solid mobile tool box that is organized and easy to transport.